vishal-dembla/hrtech-tools-directory/README.md

 # HRTech Tools Directory

-A lightweight, high-performance directory of curated HR and Talent tools — designed for recruiters, hiring managers, and HR professionals who value clarity, speed, and usability.
+This project was created to provide a lightweight, high-performance, and visually elegant directory for HR and Talent tools.
+It's designed for recruiters, hiring managers, and HR professionals who value curated discovery and fast access.

+The site’s speed and design are inspired by two brilliant projects:
+1MB Club for its minimal, performance-first philosophy, and Evil Rabbit for its refined aesthetic and typography.

+Maintained by Vishal Dembla — with support from AI assistants including ChatGPT, Google AI Studio, and Lovable.
 https://vishal-dembla.github.io/hrtech-tools-directory/

 ---